PedroBartkevihi/Algorithm_in_C/README.md

 # Algorithm_in_C
-Exercises in language C
-College exercises solved in C programming language
+## College exercises solved in C programming language